ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/support.rst

 * `Discord Community Discussions <https://www.lockdownenterprise.com/discord>`_ : Our Discord channels are direct community communications for all aspects of the Ansible-Lockdown repositories.

-* `MindPoint Group Official Subscription <https://www.lockdownenterprise.com/>`_ : If your organization requires you to have early release access, support, signed releases, or validated testing, those options are available.
+* `Tyto Athene Official Subscription <https://www.lockdownenterprise.com/>`_ : If your organization requires you to have early release access, support, signed releases, or validated testing, those options are available.

 * `G2 <https://www.g2.com/products/ansible-lockdown/reviews>`_ : Read and Write our reviews at G2